ImaginationWorks/car-catalog/README.md

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+The build is minified and the file names include the hashes.<br>
 Your app is ready to be deployed!

 ### `npm run serve`

-run the production app in local.
+run the production app in local env.

 ### `npm run lint`